 Chef Shanty (Artist:: Jeremy Bue)

 This shanty, inspired by cooking and craft, brings art and food together with interactive projects, demonstrations and tastes in one inspired space.
-Visitors will engage with various fun and educational food connected projects as well as presentations by a wide group of culinary artists, visual artists and food inspired folks.
+Visitors will engage with various fun and educational food-connected projects as well as presentations by a wide group of culinary artists, visual artists and food inspired folks.

 Conversation Booth (Artists:: Alexandra Eninsche, Caitlin Dippo, Nick Kramer)

-A place that invites strangers to meet each and slowly reveal themselves.
+A place that invites strangers to meet each other and slowly reveal themselves.
 Visitors can stop and make contact with the other festival attendees, prompting conversations that might not otherwise happen.

 Dancing, a universal language, seeps into the corners of our beings not touched by light, but rather felt by sound and vision.
 We open our floor to all and continue to break down boundaries between strangers through dance.
 Returning visitors will find a familiarity and new visitors will get to experience the energy and pulse the shanty brings.